opensource4you/astraea/README.md

 4. --replicas: topic config when creating new topic.
 Default: 1
 5. --consumers: the number of consumers (threads).
 Default: 1
 6. --producers: the number of producers (threads).
 Default: 1
-7. --records: the total number of records sent by the producers.
+7. --run.until: the total number of records sent by the producers.
 Default: 1000
-8. --record.size: the record size in byte.
+8. --record.size: the (bound of) record size in byte.
 Default: 1024 byte
+9. --fixed.size: the flag to let all records have the same size
-9. --prop.file: the path to property file.
+10. --prop.file: the path to property file.
+11. --partitioner: the partitioner to use in producers
+12. --jmx.servers: the jmx server addresses of the brokers

 ---